A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Lower bounds

 Now, we are ready to describe more concretely the gadgets in \cite{frameworkpaperjournal}.
 There are size-$3$ and size-$2$ clause gadgets with state spaces $\mathcal{Q}_3 = \mathbb{Z}_2^3 \setminus (0,0,0)$ and $\mathcal{Q}_2 = \mathbb{Z}_2^2 \setminus (0,0)$ respectively.
 Both types of clause gadgets consist of a constant number of points with integer coordinates in $\{0,\ldots,c_0\}^d$ (translated appropriately).
 Clause gadgets are used to encode clauses of the \textsc{Max-(3,3)SAT} instance.
 Similarly, \cite{frameworkpaperjournal} developed a \emph{Variable Gadget} for state space $\mathcal{Q} = \mathbb{Z}_2$, that is used to encode the values of variables in the \textsc{Max-(3,3)SAT} instance.

 A \emph{wire} is a constant width grid path with state space $\mathbb{Z}_2$.
 It is used to transfer information from a Variable gadget to a Clause Gadget (note that a wire does have a constant number of points).
-In 2-D \cite{frameworkpaperjournal} define a \emph{crossover gadget} that has state space $\mathbb{Z}_2 \times \mathbb{Z}_2$ that is able to transfer information both horizontally and vertically.
-It is added in the junction of two crossing wires in order to enable a smooth transfer of information.
+In the $2$-dimensional case \cite{frameworkpaperjournal} define a \emph{crossover gadget} that has state space $\mathbb{Z}_2 \times \mathbb{Z}_2$ that is able to transfer information both horizontally and vertically.
+It is added in the junction of two crossing wires in order to enable transfer of two independent bits of information.
 We and \cite{frameworkpaperjournal} do not need crossing gadgets in higher dimensions.

 In the reduction of \cite{frameworkpaperjournal} Clause Gadgets are connected with Variable Gadgets by wires.
 When a gadget and a wire are connected, then they always share a constant number of points.
 Clauses are connected to Variables in the natural way: Namely, let $T_\text{OPT}$ be the optimal TSP path.
-Any clause gadget $\phi = x^*_1 \wedge x^*_2 \wedge x^*_3$ where $x^*_i\in \{x_i,\neg x_i\}\; (i=1,2,3)$ is connected by a wire to the variable gadgets $x_1,x_2,x_3$.
+Any clause gadget $\phi = x^*_1 \vee x^*_2 \vee x^*_3$ where $x^*_i\in \{x_i,\neg x_i\}\; (i=1,2,3)$ is connected by a wire to the variable gadgets $x_1,x_2,x_3$.
 Moreover if a subpath of the optimal tour $T_\text{OPT}$ goes through a clause gadget $\phi$ and represents a state $(y_1,y_2,y_3)$, then the traversal of $P$ inside the wire connecting $\phi$ with $x_i$ represents state $y_i$, and the traversal of $T_\text{OPT}$ inside the gadget of $x_i$ represents state $y_i$ if $x_i$ has a positive literal in this clause and $\neg y_i$ if it has a negative literal there.

 The final detail that \cite{frameworkpaperjournal} needs is to place all the gadgets along a cycle.
 They add a ``snake'' (a width 2-grid path based on~\cite{itai1982hamilton}) through variable and clause gadgets (see~\cite[Figure 8.10]{SKBdoktori} for a schematic picture of construction in $3$-dimensions).
 A snake is used to represent a long graph edge.
 It has two states, corresponding to the long edge being in the Hamiltonian Cycle or not.
 Note that every point in the construction is part of one gadget or gadget and a wire or a gadget and a snake, and distinct gadgets have distance more than $1$.